Netflix Inc (NFLX)'s Winning Formula: Financial Metrics and Comp

 Understanding Netflix Inc's Business

-Netflix Inc, with a market cap of $244.98 billion and sales of $33.72 billion, operates a relatively simple business model focused solely on its streaming service.
+Netflix Inc, with a market cap of $248.80 billion and sales of $33.72 billion, operates a relatively simple business model focused solely on its streaming service.
 It boasts the largest television entertainment subscriber base in both the United States and internationally, with nearly 250 million subscribers worldwide.
 Netflix's reach extends to almost the entire global population outside of China.
-The company has traditionally steered clear of live programming or sports content, focusing instead on on-demand access to episodic television, movies, and documentaries.
-Recently, Netflix has ventured into ad-supported subscription plans, tapping into the advertising market in addition to its subscription-based revenue.
+The company has traditionally steered clear of live programming or sports content, instead prioritizing on-demand access to episodic television, movies, and documentaries.
+Recently, Netflix has ventured into ad-supported subscription plans, diversifying its revenue streams beyond subscription fees to include advertising market exposure.

 Financial Strength Breakdown

-Netflix Inc's Financial Strength rating reflects a resilient balance sheet, with an Interest Coverage ratio of 7.37, indicating a strong ability to cover interest obligations.
-The Altman Z-Score of 7.1 further highlights its defense against financial distress.
-A Debt-to-Revenue ratio of 0.43 demonstrates Netflix Inc's strategic debt management, reinforcing its financial health.
+Netflix Inc's Financial Strength rating reflects a resilient balance sheet, indicative of prudent capital management.
+The company's Interest Coverage ratio of 7.37 demonstrates a strong ability to meet interest obligations, aligning with the principles of legendary investor Benjamin Graham.
+Furthermore, an Altman Z-Score of 7.17 signals a robust defense against financial distress, and a Debt-to-Revenue ratio of 0.43 showcases Netflix Inc's strategic debt management.

 Profitability Rank Breakdown

-The Profitability Rank of Netflix Inc is notable, with an increasing Operating Margin over the past five years, reaching 20.62% in 2023.
-The company's Gross Margin also shows a consistent upward trend, indicating improved efficiency in converting revenue into profit.
-The Piotroski F-Score and a Predictability Rank of 5 stars further confirm Netflix Inc's solid financial situation and consistent operational performance.
+The Profitability Rank highlights Netflix Inc's strong profit generation capabilities.
+The company's Operating Margin has seen a significant increase over the past five years, with a current margin of 20.62%.
+Additionally, Netflix Inc's Gross Margin has consistently improved, indicating an enhanced ability to convert revenue into profit.
+The Piotroski F-Score further confirms the company's solid financial health, while a Predictability Rank of 4.5 stars out of five reflects its consistent operational performance.

 Growth Rank Breakdown

-Netflix Inc's high Growth rank reflects its commitment to expansion, with a 3-Year Revenue Growth Rate of 10.9%, outperforming 76.44% of its industry peers.
-The company's EBITDA has also seen significant growth, with a three-year growth rate of 11.9 and a five-year rate of 18.8, highlighting its growth capabilities.
+Netflix Inc's high Growth rank underscores its commitment to business expansion.
+The company's 3-Year Revenue Growth Rate of 10.9% surpasses 76.39% of competitors in the Media - Diversified industry.
+Netflix Inc's EBITDA has also seen a robust increase, with a three-year growth rate of 11.9 and a five-year rate of 18.8, highlighting its growth capabilities.

 Considering Netflix Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-With a strong balance sheet, impressive profit margins, and a commitment to growth, Netflix Inc is a compelling choice for investors looking for market-leading performance.
-As the company continues to innovate and expand its business model, it remains a standout in the competitive streaming industry.
+The company's strategic initiatives, such as the introduction of ad-supported plans, and its consistent operational excellence, position it favorably in the competitive streaming landscape.
+Investors seeking companies with strong GF Scores can explore further using the GF Score Screen provided by GuruFocus Premium.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.